 The Impact of HVAC Theft on Property Claims

-Theft of coils from multiple HVAC units
+HVAC theft of coils from multiple units

 Whole condensing unit stolen from pad

-The main consideration following theft of HVAC components for determining scope of repairs is what components were stolen.
-However, the theft of a few components can create a domino effect, leading to a major repair or a full system replacement.
-A few additional factors need to be taken into consideration before determining the scope of repairs required to return the insured to pre-loss condition.
+However, a couple additional factors need to be taken into consideration before determining the scope of repairs required to return the insured to pre-loss condition.

 Equipment Availability